-Our lawsuit alleges numerous security and privacy flaws and vulnerabilities, including:
+Our original complaint alleged numerous security and privacy flaws and vulnerabilities, including:

 - advertising end-to-end, 256-bit encryption, but failing to provide it;